bibbynet/SASSPractice/README.md

 SASSPractice
 ============

-The files are in the "css" folder.
+The test files are in the "Css" folder.